-The Minority Men of Excellence Program (MM4E)
+The Minority Men for Excellence Program (MM4E)

-The Minority Men of Excellence Program (MM4E) is designed to support the development of new structures in post-secondary educational environments.
+The Minority Men for Excellence Program (MM4E) is designed to support the development of new structures in post-secondary educational environments.
 These new structures will seek to optimize the performance, retention and graduation rates of minority men and provide them with the opportunity to experience a seamless transition into higher education, improve problem solving skills, develop social and emotional competencies, build character, and ultimately become reputable and respectable citizens that impact the 21st Century workforce.
+The MM4E suite is located in the Student Center, building #1.
+For more information, contact the advisor at 409-933-8641.